lhdjung/unsum/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# CLOSURE: Complete Listing of Original Samples of Underlying Raw Evidence
+# unsum: reconstruct raw data from summary statistics

 <!-- badges: start -->

 <!-- badges: end -->

-The unsum package enables efficient reconstruction of all possible datasets that may underlie a given set of summary statistics: mean, SD, sample size, and scale bounds.
+The goal of unsum is to **un**do **sum**marization: reconstruct all possible samples that may underlie a given set of summary statistics.
+It is currently implemented for sets of mean, SD, sample size, and scale bounds.
 This can be useful in error detection to identify impossible or implausible reported numbers.

+The package features *CLOSURE: Complete Listing of Original Samples of Underlying Raw Evidence*, a fast algorithm implemented in Rust.

 CLOSURE is exhaustive, which makes it computationally intensive.
 If your code takes too long to run, consider using